 The most obvious ways I could think of that time to improve the cooling was to get the AC gas refilled and get a new cabin filter.
 The gas (liquid refrigerant) takes care of cooling.
 And new cabin filter will allow the AC blower to have free-flowing passage.

 After reaching home, I hopped on the internet to confirm if I am right.
 In this article, I discuss more on this and then some more.
-Here’s what I found out:
+Here’s what I found out that will most likely solve your car AC issue:

 How Car’s Air-Conditioner Works?